 Is the fastest way to lose weight the best way?

-Highly restrictive or extreme diets may cause rapid weight loss.
-But that weight loss may be comprised mostly of water weight rather than fat loss, and it may not be sustainable.
-What’s more, it could adverse health outcomes and set you up for unhealthy eating habits.
+Highly restrictive diets may cause rapid weight loss.
+But that weight loss may not be sustainable because of the extreme habits you need to practice to achieve and maintain results.
+What’s more, it could lead to adverse health outcomes and set you up for unhealthy eating habits.

-The nutritional imbalances wrought by some fad diets have been found to lower immunity, decrease heart health, and increase blood pressure, high cholesterol, and risk of gallbladder disease.
-What’s more, rapid weight loss diets often invite weight regain once dieters abandon overly restrictive eating habits, leading to a cycle of yo-yo dieting that can mess with your morale.
+The nutritional imbalances wrought by some fad diets have been found to lower immunity and potentially increase the risk of high blood pressure, high cholesterol, and gallbladder disease.
+What’s more, rapid weight-loss diets often invite weight regain once dieters abandon overly restrictive eating habits, leading to a cycle of yo-yo dieting that can mess with your morale.

 5 weight loss tips for getting started